 Before you boil the gnocchi, add olive oil to the water to prevent them from sticking together.

 Using a metal spatula, carefully pick up a few gnocchi at a time and drop them into the water.
 You can increase the heat to a rolling boil and cook the gnocchi until they float, then remove them gently with a large slotted skimmer or spoon.

 After you finish the rest of the chunks of dough and repeat the process until all is done.
 Work with small batches to prevent them from sticking to each other.

 When all the gnocchi is done, heat the butter over medium-high heat until it stops frothing.

 Add enough gnocchi to the pan to cover it in one layer.

-If you place too much, they will stack upon each other, its best to keep them in one layer and fry undisturbed for a minute 60 seconds.
+If you place too much, they will stack upon each other, it's best to keep them in one layer and fry them undisturbed for a minute and 60 seconds.

-Lay the cooked gnocchi on a saucepan and saute on one side with butter when it's slightly crispy remove from heat and add your favorite sauce and some parmesan cheese to it.
+Lay the cooked gnocchi in a saucepan and saute on one side with butter when it's slightly crispy remove it from the heat and add your favorite sauce and some parmesan cheese to it.
 You can, however, just make the coconut butter/regular butter the actual sauce, along with the parmesan cheese and a sprinkle of minced sage.